-- Total operating revenues increased in fiscal year 2021-2022 by .33%.
-In part, this remains the long-term effect of the pandemic on our ability to hold events, and ongoing challenges nationally in individual giving.
-Revenue growth would have been negative if not for the CPB American Rescue Act funding, which was recognized this year as revenue when received instead of when expended.
-This shift meant that we recognized \$149,399 in revenue without any related expenditures. - In fiscal year 2021-2022, we had a 3.27% decrease in subscriptions and memberships revenue.
+- Total operating revenues decreased in fiscal year 2022-2023 by 11.5%.
+This reflects one-time funds received in the previous Fiscal Year from the CPB American Rescue Plan Act Stabilization Funds for WBST.
+In addition, WBST experienced what is common nationally with public media in an off-election year cycle, where we did see a loss of membership revenues. - In fiscal year 2022-2023, we had a 5.6% decrease in subscriptions and memberships revenue.
 This reflects national trends in radio membership, as most stations saw a 3-8% reduction during this time.
-Also, lack of programmatic innovation on-the-air over several years means the potential for members is limited by a lack of changing opportunity to expand or develop additional audience. - Underwriting revenue increased by 40.68% in fiscal year 2021-2022 compared to fiscal year 2020-2021.
-Underwriting continued to recover from the pandemic.
-This is also in part due to our ability to retain key staff in our underwriting area who have long-term relationships with business owners in our region.
+Also, lack of programmatic innovation on-the-air over several years means the potential for members is limited by a lack of changing opportunity to expand or develop additional audience. - Underwriting revenue decreased by 11.7% in fiscal year 2022-2023 compared to fiscal year 2021-2022.
+Underwriting is beginning to recover nationally, and we continue to work with current and new underwriters to meet our goals.